itsmohamed205/Archives/README.md

-# Archives
+# Hey, there! 👋
-Archives for all the codes I write
+Sounds like you are checking out my repos.
+This repository is just an archive for all the random codes I write either for college tasks or for fun 🤷‍♂️

-I have it but I don't update it :D planning to organize it soon or maybe not
+> [!CAUTION]
+> Most of these codes are not optimized at all and may even cause system issues, run them at your own risk